mtmorgan/HCAmtxzip/README.md

 [sce_image]: https://raw.githubusercontent.com/Bioconductor/SummarizedExperiment/master/vignettes/SE.svg?sanitize=true

-The object contains a matrix of feature x sample counts, and it's easy to discover, e.g., that about 92\% the cells in the matrix are zeros.
+The object contains a matrix of feature x sample counts, and it's easy to find, e.g., that about 92\% the cells in the matrix are zeros.

 ```r